lisp-docs/cl-language-reference/docs/chap-3/d-c-compilation/_d-c-c-b-c-naming-of-compiler-macros.md

-Compiler macros are global, and the function <ClLinks  term={"compiler-macro-function"}><b>compiler-macro-function</b></ClLinks> is sufficient to resolve their interaction with other lexical and global definitions.
+Compiler macros are global, and the function <DictionaryLink  term={"compiler-macro-function"}><b>compiler-macro-function</b></DictionaryLink> is sufficient to resolve their interaction with other lexical and global definitions.